GouravNG/GouravNG/README.md

 </p>

 <!-- -->
-- 🌱 I’m currently learning ElectronJS, AdvanceCSS,
+- 🌱 I’m currently learning HTML,CSS.
 - 🔭 I’m currently working on creating a program similar to Jupyternotebook but works for all programing language.
 - ⚡ Fun fact: Never used PyCharm or IntelliJ or any such IDE cuz VScode is everything for me.